 There will come a time in any Property Manager’s life where the market shifts, vacancy rates increase, rents decrease and your property portfolio looks a little worse for wear.
-But, if there’s one thing we’ve learned from the past, it’s that the property market is volatile, and at some point, you’re likely to come full circle out of the challenging market and be kicking goals again.
+But, if there’s one thing we’ve learned from the past, it’s that the property market is volatile, and at some point, you’re likely to come full circle out of the challenging market and be kicking goals again as a successful property manager.
 The Western Australian Real Estate industry is a perfect example of this.

-During a time of volatility, you need to know how you can remain successful in a challenging market, so you’re still around when you come out the other end of that challenge.
+During a time of volatility, you need to know how you as a property manager can remain successful in a challenging market, so you’re still around when you come out the other end of that challenge.
 We’ve put some tips together that should help you keep moving forward in a challenging property market (and even in a healthy one).

 #1.
 Be open to new ideas & technology to help you

 Potentially the most detrimental decision you could make at this time in your career, is to remain close-minded in a challenging market about what tools and technology you can use to help make your work life a little easier.
 Resistance to changing the way you work to fit your circumstances can certainly undo all the good work you have done to get to where you are today.

 What does this mean?
 Introducing new technology or refining systems and processes that could help you reduce administrative, in-office tasks, giving you time to get on the road to build relationships and grow your business.
 If you’re struggling to make use of new technologies that better serve you, your tenants, landlords and suppliers, then you’ll lag behind the competition.
 You might also expect your stakeholders to become frustrated and less likely to want to work with you.